chris-short/chrisshort.net/content/post/2019-learnings-2020-expectations/index.md

 I feel like out in the community; I shouldn't be doing too much by myself anymore.
 I feel very strongly that I will need to cultivate folks to shadow other people in the community.
 I don't scale; I am only one human.
 I need to spread my workload around because I have taken on more than one person can theoretically manage.
 I want to find folks interested in doing more in open source (Kubernetes in particular) so that we can mutually gain something together.

 I had a shadow, Vamshi, for the Kubernetes 1.17 retro meeting.
 Vamshi seems very squared away and punctual, once he gets comfortable, he'll do wonders in the Kubernetes community.
 If asked to moderate a retro for 1.18 or beyond, I can request Vamshi get the nod before I feel obligated to accept the invitation.

+### Make more impact from home

+I want to do more podcasting and virtual events like webinars that don't require travel.
+These are easy wins for everyone involved since my office and desk setup is more and more like a recording studio than an open source contributors primary work surface.

+If you’d like to discuss having me [speak](/speaking/) at your conference, Meetup, office, party, dinner, luncheon, podcast, etc. please use the [**CNCF speaker contact form**](https://www.cncf.io/speaker/chrisshort/).
+Thanks!

+### Make more impact at home

+I need to hype Detroit everywhere I go.
+I need to talk about Detroit, whether it's a super corporate event or not.
+Detroit is awesome, you should bring your events here, and if you need help convincing folks, please reach out.
+I have a great writeup from a recent site visit that I can continue building on to fit others' needs.
+I want to help Detroit rebuild.
+Part of that looks like broadcasting far and wide that Detroit is the fantastic city I thrive in, and you can too.

 ### Escalator in Chief